Linne Doran: Duvall, WA

 Meet Your Instructors

 Jared grew up in the San Francisco Bay Area and spent many weekends and summers among the impossibly tall redwoods of the Russian River Valley and Sonoma Coast.
 With a deep passion for music and recording, Jared pursued a degree in Audio Engineering and worked in the Live Music and Corporate Audio/Visual industry for over 10 years.
 A growing passion for personal development led him to leave the audio world for opportunities to make a difference in people’s lives through designing and facilitating leadership development programs.
-In 2015 his path lead to participating in the Anake Outdoor School, and afterwards the Anake Leadership Program (now Nature Instructor Training).
+In 2015 his path lead to participating in The Immersion at Wilderness Awareness School, and afterwards The Immersion Leadership Program (now Nature Instructor Training).
 He now brings his skills and experience to Wilderness Awareness School as a Youth and Adult Program Manager, as well as the Lead Instructor for the immersive Nature Instructor Training.

 Jared loves writing and performing his own music, as well as getting outside on a bike, canoe or by foot.